 When you get out of the shower, opt for a wide-tooth comb to brush out your gorgeous locks.
 It is easier on your hair and causes less breakage.
 I’ve been doing this for about 10 years and not only noticed a difference in my hair’s length, but also the frizziness seems to be tamed better than ever.

 I recommend using a sun hat while at the beach.
-I also recommend braiding your hair if it’s windy outside so your hair doesn’t become a tangled or break off mess.
+I also recommend braiding your hair if it’s windy outside so your hair doesn’t become tangled or messy.
 And, invest in a sunscreen spray for your red hair — you won’t regret it.

 Rock it like a Redhead!

 *Please consult with your doctor before starting any diet, exercise, supplementation, vitamin or medication program.